rust-lang/blog.rust-lang.org/_posts/2017-09-05-Rust-2017-Survey-Results.md

 # Stopped using Rust

 New this year, we separated out the people who had stopped using Rust from those who had never used Rust to better understand why they stopped.
-Let's take a look first and when they stopped.
+Let's take a look first at when they stopped.

 ![chart: 3.2% less than a day, 18.5% less than a week, 43.1% less than a month, 30.2% less than a year, 4.9% more than a year](/images/2017-09-05-Rust-2017-Survey-Results/stopped_using_rust.png)

 The first surprise we had here was how long people gave Rust a try before they stopped.
 Our initial hunch was that people would give us using Rust in the first day, or possibly the first week, if it didn't suit them or their project.
 Instead, what we see is that people tried Rust for a much longer time on average than that.

-Themes in people who stopped using Rust:
+Themes from people who stopped using Rust:

 * 23% responded that Rust is **too difficult to use**.
 * 20% responded that they **didn't have enough time** to learn and use Rust effectively.